Hospitality and Tourism Management (HTM)

 - Evaluate and develop personal and professional competencies associated with hospitality leaders.

-- HAL: Demonstrate effective management techniques through planning, executing and evaluating lodging operations.
-Relevant course: HTM*3060, HTM*4060
+- Demonstrate effective management techniques through planning, executing, and evaluating lodging, restaurant, and tourism operations.

 The Certificate in Hospitality Studies is offered online from the University of Guelph's School of Hospitality, Food and Tourism Management, Gordon S. Lang School of Business and Economics.
 It is comprised of five courses taken via distance education and is designed to provide an overview of the hospitality industry, an understanding of human resources management principles and financial management skills.
 It is perfect for individuals needing additional formal education to assume greater management responsibilities.